IBS in Australia: Symptoms, Triggers & Evidence-Based Gut Support

 If stool form is the main issue

-- Psyllium helps both IBS-C and IBS-D by forming a gel that normalises stool water.
+- Psyllium helps both IBS-C and IBS-D by normalising stool water.

 - Split doses morning/evening; drink water with each serve.